We should stop talking about it…

 In my mind, I answer his question with, “Just call them by their name.”
 Or, “Just ask them.”

 But I’m very suspicious of people who get angry about what other people decide to call themselves.
 If one group prefers First Nations peoples, then we’ll call them that.
 If another prefers Cree, Metis, or Muscogee, then so be it.
 My ignorance of people should not lead to my being angry at not knowing what to call them.
 This should lead my curious mind to the fount of knowledge, Google, to better educate myself on who is what and where and why.

 The pulp of today’s article surrounds a small but resilient group of people who I will call willful amnesiacs by benefit.

-WABs, as I shall call them, are individuals who benefit from dismissing or outright condemning conversations about how imperial and later colonial peoples mistreated First Nations peoples and Black people.
-And this all along with the Americas.
+WABs, as I shall call them, are individuals who benefit from dismissing or outright condemning conversations about how colonial and later imperial peoples mistreated First Nations peoples and Black people.
+And this all along the Americas.
 I am not limiting my conversation of this issue to North America alone.
 We all know, well, everyone other than WABs, that colonial rule ravaged the peoples of what we know as Canada down to what we now call Argentina.